 - FACE – please wear your face covering at all times except when you are climbing on one of the elements, consuming food in our cafe or if you are exempt

-- asking all participants to make sensible choices when picking climbs – we are keeping nearly all the elements open as we believe you can climb at a distance and there is enough space and climbing choices for everyone
+- all participants to make sensible choices when picking climbs – we are keeping nearly all the elements open as we believe you can climb at a distance and there is enough space and climbing choices for everyone

-- asking you to sanitise your hands when you enter the centre, before the briefing and before and after every climb
+- you to sanitise your hands when you enter the centre, before the briefing and before and after every climb

 - Stay at home if you have symptoms of Covid-19, of if anyone in your household has symptoms.
 We reserve the right to ask you to leave if you display symptoms during your visit.
 Please be aware of the NHS England’s guidance on Covid-19 symptoms and what to do if you display them.